academic-resources/odin/lesson_advanced_building_blocks.md

       7. The Zen of Ruby
       8. The Refactor Factory
       9. Blocks, Procs, and Lambdas
-  2. For a look at underserved concepts and help with the questions above, check out these posts by Erik Trautman:****      1.
+  2. For a look at underserved concepts and help with the questions above, check out these posts by Erik Trautman:** **       1.
 [Ruby Explained: Conditionals and Flow Control](http://www.eriktrautman.com/posts/ruby-explained-conditionals-and-flow-control)
       2. [Ruby Explained: Iteration](http://www.eriktrautman.com/posts/ruby-explained-iteration)
       3. [Ruby Explained: Blocks, Procs, and Lambdas, aka "Closures"](http://www.eriktrautman.com/posts/ruby-explained-blocks-procs-and-lambdas-aka-closures)
       4. [Ruby Explained: Map, Select, and Other Enumerable Methods](http://www.eriktrautman.com/posts/ruby-explained-map-select-and-other-enumerable-methods)
       5. [Ruby Explained: Writing and Running Methods](http://www.eriktrautman.com/posts/ruby-explained-writing-and-running-methods)
+</div>**

+---

-</div>**### Test Yourself**Make sure you can do the following quizzes from [Code Quizzes](http://www.codequizzes.com/).
-They're pretty quick and should give you an idea of what you still need to brush up on.**<div class="lesson-content__panel" markdown="1">
+### ** Test Yourself** Make sure you can do the following quizzes from [Code Quizzes](http://www.codequizzes.com/).
+They're pretty quick and should give you an idea of what you still need to brush up on.** <div class="lesson-content__panel" markdown="1">
   1. [Beginner Ruby Quiz #2](http://www.codequizzes.com/ruby/beginner/arrays-conditionals-loops)
   2. [Quiz #3](http://www.codequizzes.com/ruby/beginner/variable-scope-methods)
   3. [Quiz #4](http://www.codequizzes.com/ruby/beginner/symbols-array-methods-hashes)
   4. [Quiz #6](http://www.codequizzes.com/ruby/beginner/iteration-nested-data-structures)
   5. Make sure you go back up and look at all the questions from the " Topics" section.
 See if you can do most of them without looking back through the text.
+</div>**

+---

-</div>**### Additional Resources
+### ** Additional Resources
 This section contains helpful links to other content.
-It isn't required, so consider it supplemental for if you need to dive deeper into something.*** Still unsure about Enumerable?
+It isn't required, so consider it supplemental for if you need to dive deeper into something.**

+* Still unsure about Enumerable?
 Check out the [Enumerable Chapter of the Bastard's Book](http://ruby.bastardsbook.com/chapters/enumerables/)
 * GitHub Gist on [Truthiness](https://gist.github.com/jfarmer/2647362)
 * See [these answers on the Spaceship Operator](http://stackoverflow.com/questions/827649/what-is-the-ruby-spaceship-operator)
 * Read [Zetcode's Flow Control section](http://zetcode.com/lang/rubytutorial/flowcontrol/) for more depth on flow control.